boris-ci/boris/README.md

    id which makes it easy to directly reference any build.

- - Boris puts the build on the queue to be actioned (he can't/won't any additional judgement calls on whether this is a valid build at this point because it needs access to the repository level configuration to do so.
+ - Boris puts the build on the queue to be actioned (he can't/won't make any additional judgement calls on whether this is a valid build at this point because it needs access to the repository level configuration to do so.

  - One of the running Boris services will pick the build off the queue when it has some downtime.

- - It will acknowledge this build id to make sure know one else picks it up (this is when the build officially "starts" from a duration perspective).
+ - It will acknowledge this build id to make sure no one else picks it up (this is when the build officially "starts" from a duration perspective).